TATammy0w0/TATammy0w0/README.md

 <div>
   <ul>
-    <li>💻 A Computer Science Master's student at Northeastern University, expected to graduate in May 2026.
+    <li>💻 A Computer Science Master's student at Northeastern University, expected to graduate in December 2025.
-    <li>🌱 Previously interned at AlterStaff and HiveTec Corporation as a software developer.
+    <li>🌱 Previously interned at Amazon, AlterStaff and HiveTec Corporation as a software engineer.
     <li>🐱 A Cat lover.
 Also love singing, brewing coffee, hiking, and playing video games!
   </ul>
 </div>